 I’ve had dates before with no physical attraction.
 The guys were funny, kind, sometimes generically handsome.
 Some of them matched my absolute dating requirements – we just couldn’t form chemistry.

-I once agreed to a date with a guy I didn’t actually fancy.
-He came across nice and took up many hobbies (he seemed interesting), so I didn’t want to say no. I’d have felt guilty turning him down based on his looks.
+I once agreed to a date with a guy I didn’t physically fancy.
+He came across nice and had many hobbies (he seemed interesting), so I didn’t want to say no. I would have felt guilty turning him down based on his looks.
 Needless to say, by the end of date two, I had no sexual desire and without that, no excitement to keep dating.
 When you’re single and searching for a relationship, you’re supposed to be open.
 Friends tell me to give up daydream expectations and not demand too much.
 As a teenager, my list of wants far eclipsed the short demands I request today.

 Attraction is a big issue: Are you shallow for turning down people you consider ugly, or are looks secretly as important as life goals and family beliefs?